West Indian Incumbered Estates Acts: Acts

-The first plantation sold under the Acts was Arnos Vale Estate in Saint Vincent, formerly in the ownership of William Samuel Greatheed who left it to his widow and children.
+The first plantation sold under the acts was Arnos Vale Estate in Saint Vincent, formerly in the ownership of William Samuel Greatheed who left it to his widow and children.
 It was stated to have been entirely unproductive from 1854.
 The case was heard in March 1858 and the estate sold by auction in London in November that year, the purchaser being the reverend F. R. Braithwaite of Saint Vincent for £10,050, a sum that Reginald Cust, commissioner and historian of the legislation, noted was much higher than expected.

 Legacy and records

 Sale particulars for Arnos Vale Estate, 1858.

 1858 map of Arnos Vale Estate, Saint Vincent, prepared as part of the auction particulars for sale under the Acts.

 Reginald Cust's detailed history of the legislation was published in 1859 with a second edition in 1865 and a supplement in 1874.
-The 1883 Report on the Working of the West Indian Incumbered [Encumbered] Estates Court Acts was printed for Parliament in 1884 and is held by the British National Archives.
+The 1883 Report on the Working of the West Indian Incumbered Estates Court Acts was printed for Parliament in 1884 and is held by the British National Archives.
 Many of the auction sale particulars are available as scans in the collection of the Library of Congress.